Accessible Home and Vehicle Modifications

 Transforming your home with handicap home equipment and your travel with vehicle mobility solutions can seem like a daunting task, especially if you are new to the mobility space.
 Unlike other home and vehicle modifications, handicap accessories are extremely individualistic and not one solution will work for everyone.
 Take, for example, a swivel vehicle seat like the BraunAbility Turny® Evo.
 This is a vehicle seat that replaces the original car seat and must be programmed to fit each individual customer and and their vehicle to get the user into and out of the vehicle easily.
 Read on to learn more about it, and other home modifications for the accessible lifestyle overhaul.

 While the home certainly has many aspects that should be addressed for an accessible makeover, your personal transportation also should be made accessible in order to continue connecting with your family and friends and engaging in your community.
-A BraunAbility Turny Evo is an excellent first step in making a vehicle accessible because it is compatible with over 150 vehicles and can be removed and re-installed if you sell your vehicle and purchase a new one.
+A BraunAbility Turny Evo is an excellent first step in making a vehicle accessible because it is compatible with over 150 vehicles and can be removed with no lasting damage and re-installed if you sell your vehicle and purchase a new one.

 This lift assist technology is programmed to meet the exact measurements of its passenger so that you can ride or drive normally without worrying about injury when entering or exiting the vehicle.
 It is controlled using a handheld remote or from an app on your smartphone so there is no need for manual labor.
 The simple design makes using the seat intuitive for users or caregivers of the handicap vehicle transfer seat.